OctopusDeploy/blog/blog/2021-11/safe-schema-updates-7-near-zero-downtime-deployment/index.md

 If this refactor needs approval, it should be reviewed as a whole, even if it’s executed in steps.
 And most of the testing and deployment pipeline should be automated.

 Yes: This is harder.
-No-one said this was going to be easy.
+No one said this was going to be easy.
 We’re optimizing for safety, and that requires rigor and effort.

 Of course, with more dependencies, this is harder.
 Some might think it’s unfeasible.
 Certainly this process requires a certain level of defensive programming and testing/telemetry in any dependent systems.